Published By Janet Gershen-Siegel at December 23rd, 2018

 In this manner, Experian and Equifax will have activity to report on.

-Start with the vendor credit tier.
+Start with vendor credit.
 First you ought to build trade lines that report.
 This is also called vendor accounts.
 Then you’ll have an established credit profile, and you’ll get a business credit score.

-And with an established business credit profile and score you can begin getting store and cash credit.
+And with an established profile and score you can begin getting more credit.

 These kinds of accounts have the tendency to be for the things bought all the time, like marketing materials, shipping boxes, outdoor work wear, ink and toner, and office furniture.